shaunsmith/graal-containers/README.md

     ```
     Click Add.

-9. Add a `Stage >> Deliver artificats` after the Managed Build stage.
+9. Add a `Stage >> Deliver artifacts` after the Managed Build stage.
     ```
     Stage name: Push the runtime image containing the app native executable to OCIR